Tag: share

 It was the non-losing end that remained the underlying story of the Israelites….
 David understood that while Israel was often in trouble, often through its own misbehavior, with God’s selection of David and his family that there was indeed hope that the people would finally be unified.
 Through unification, perhaps the people of Israel would finally be strong enough to stand against the forces around them.

 Regardless, for David at least, it all relied on God.
 While David and his military might could protect the to some degree, it was only through God’s mighty hand and care that the nation, and its people, would thrive.
-In Psalm 31, David calls upon God’s faithful .
-Foreshadowing a significant event in the death of his descendant, David wrote, “…into your hand I entrust my spirit.”
-Hope and in God are what allows us to continue in when we cannot see in the dark.
+In Psalm 31, David calls upon God’s faithful love.
+Foreshadowing a significant event in the of his descendant, David wrote, “…into your hand I entrust my .”
+Hope and trust in God are what allows us to continue forward in strength when we cannot see in the dark.

 1) Have you ever questioned your value or purpose?
 What do David’s words say to that?